Saturated Graphs of Prescribed Minimum Degree: Abstract

 \section{Abstract}

 A graph $G$ is $H$-saturated if it contains no copy of $H$ as a subgraph but the addition of any new edge to $G$ creates a copy of $H$.
 In this paper we are interested in the function sat$_{t}(n,p)$, defined to be the minimum number of edges that a $K_{p}$-saturated graph on $n$ vertices can have if it has minimum degree at least $t$.
 We prove that sat$_{t}(n,p) = tn - O(1)$, where the limit is taken as $n$ tends to infinity.
 This confirms a conjecture of Bollob\'{a}s when $p = 3$.
-We also present constructions for graphs that give new upper bounds for sat$_{t}(n,p)$ and discuss an analogous problem for saturated hypergraphs.
+We also present constructions for graphs that give new upper bounds for sat$_{t}(n,p)$.